nautobot/nautobot-app-golden-config/docs/user/app_feature_compliance.md

 The "Configs to Match" section represents the configuration root elements.
 This would be the parent most key only.
 Additionally, the match is based on what a line starts with only.
 Meaning, there is an implicit greediness to the matching.
 All matches must start form the beginning of the line.

+!!! note
-> Note: If accidentally the data is "corrupted" with a bad tested match, simply delete the devices an re-run the compliance process.
+    If accidentally the data is "corrupted" with a bad tested match, simply delete the devices an re-run the compliance process.

+!!! note
-> Note: The mapping of "network_os" as defined by netutils is provided via the plugin settings in your nautobot_config.py, and documented on the primary Readme.
+    The mapping of "network_os" as defined by netutils is provided via the plugin settings in your nautobot_config.py, and documented on the primary Readme.

 ## Compliance View